Pinkish-Warrior/pigGame/README.md

 ![image](initial_status.png)

-Which ever player reaches out 💯 points first, wins the game 🏆 and its background color is changed to night rider style.
+Whichever player reaches out 💯 points first, wins the game 🏆 and its background color is changed to night rider style.

 ## 👉 A new game can be initialized by pressing the NEW GAME 🔄 button.